survivejs/react-book/manuscript/12_authoring_libraries.md

 }
 ```

-As you can see *package.json* can contain a lot of information.
+As you can see, *package.json* can contain a lot of information.
 You can attach non-npm specific metadata there that can be used by tooling.
 Given this can bloat *package.json*, it may be preferable to keep metadata at files of their own.

 ## npm Workflow